AdS$_3$ black holes with primary Proca hair from a regularized Gauss-Bonnet coupling: Summary and outlook

 Our work opens up quite a few possibilities for future work.
 First of all, in order to understand the physical significance of the hair parameter $q$, thermodynamics of these solutions should be studied.
 As in the case of the scalar-tensor 3d Einstein-Gauss-Bonnet theory \cite{Hennigar:2020drx}, rotating black hole solutions can be obtained by boosting static solutions \cite{Lemos:1994xp, Lemos:1995cm}.
 The scalar-tensor 3d Einstein-Gauss-Bonnet theory together with its cubic extension constructed in \cite{Alkac:2022fuc} exhibit remarkable holographic properties.
-They were shown to admit a holographic c-theorem \cite{Alkac:2022zda} and it is possible to give a microscopic derivation of the entropy of their static black hole solutions \cite{Alkac:2024hvu}.
-Therefore, it would be interesting to construct the cubic extension of the vector-tensor version and check whether they have similar properties.
+As mentioned in the introduction, it is possible to give a microscopic derivation of the entropy of their static black hole solutions \cite{Alkac:2024hvu}.
+Additionally, for these theories, one can construct a monotonically increasing c-function whose value at the UV fixed point matches with the Weyl anomaly coefficient \cite{Alkac:2022zda}.
+This means that they admit a holographic c-theorem \cite{Freedman:1999gp,Myers:2010xs,Myers:2010tj}, which mimics the Zamolodchikov's c-theorem for 2d QFTs.
+Theories admitting a holographic c-theorem are quite rare and the only other 3d examples are new massive gravity \cite{Bergshoeff2009,Sinha:2010ai}, its certain higher-curvature \cite{Paulos2010} and Born-Infeld type \cite{Gullu:2010pc,Gullu:2010st,Alkac:2018whk} extensions.
+A natural question is whether these properties are shared by the 3d vector-tensor Einstein-Gauss-Bonnet theory that we constructed here and its cubic extension.
+Since the black hole solutions presented here possess primary hair, the corresponding ground states used in the microscopic derivation of the semi-classical entropy might exhibit particularly interesting properties not observed before.
 Very recently, an alternative regularization mechanism has been proposed\cite{Eichhorn:2025pgy}, where the difference between Gauss-Bonnet invariants with two different Weyl vectors is used.
 The resulting bi-Proca theory gives rise to regular black hole solutions.
 A similar behavior is expected in 3d.

 \paragraph*{Note added} After we submitted our manuscript to arXiv, another paper studying black hole solutions of 3d vector-tensor regularized Einstein-Gauss-Bonnet thoery appeared on arXiv \cite{Liu:2025dqg}.
 The authors also provide the metric function given by us in \eqref{metricQe} corresponding to the most general solution (up to a redefinition of integration constants).
 However, there are important differences in the approaches used: The authors of \cite{Liu:2025dqg} directly use a particular relation between the vector components $w_0$ and $w_1$ as an ansatz, and choose the condition $N^\pr=0$ after obtaining the Euler-Lagrange equations resulting from the reduced action.
 This approach gives a solution in which the norm of the vector $W$ vanishes on-shell.
 On the other hand, we find a global symmetry of the equations of motion without assuming any relation between $w_0$ and $w_1$.
 We then decouple the equations by making use of the Noether charge that allows us to find out that $N^\pr=0$ is a must, and there is a more general relation between the vector components such that the norm is a constant, which can be shifted by the global symmetry.